 Keywords

-shotgun metagenomic sequencing, pathogen detection, Leptospira, next-generation sequencing, Kraken2, CLARK, CLARK-s
+shotgun metagenomic sequencing, pathogen detection, Leptospira, next-generation sequencing, software, databases, taxonomical profiles

 Introduction

 Studies analyzing the composition of microbial communities have been utilized in diverse study fields, such as ecology (Galbraith et al., 2018; Grossart et al., 2020), agriculture (Mashiane et al., 2017; Granjou and Phillips, 2019), human and animal health (Chen et al., 2019; Zhong et al., 2019), and pharmacology (Chavira et al., 2019; Wang et al., 2019), as well as in zoonotic agent detection (Tun et al., 2012).
 Zoonotic origin pathogens are responsible for over 60% of the infectious diseases identified in humans and can cause significant social and economic burdens (Karesh et al., 2012; Cuervo-Soto, López-Pazos and Batista-García, 2018).
 Traditional methods used to identify the microbial agents within a biological specimen have relied on different laboratory techniques, including culture (Handelsman, 2004), antigen detection (Desmonts and Remington, 1980; Lequin, 2005), and nucleic acid marker detection (Yang and Rothman, 2004; Driscoll, 2009) protocols.
 However, these laboratory methods are limited to studying a single pathogen of interest and lack the ability to scrutinize the community of microorganisms potentially present in a sample.
 Next-Generation Sequencing (NGS) technologies have provided researchers with a set of culture-independent tools that identify pathogens directly from DNA sequences (Ghosh, Mehta and Khan, 2019), and characterize the diversity and abundance of microbial populations in biological specimens.
 These characteristics have led to the emergence of NGS technologies as popular tools for microbial profiling and pathogen detection (Tun et al., 2012; Skarżyńska et al., 2020; Grützke et al., 2021).